-The Union agrees that Union business conducted by Union members, including the investigation of grievances, shall occur during nonworking hours (e.g., rest breaks, meal periods, and before and after regular working hours).
-Up to three (3) designated Union representatives will be allowed to attend labor management and contract negotiation meetings with the Employer during work hours without loss of pay, subject to the emergent needs of their department.
-A designated Union representative will be allowed to attend other meetings with the Employer, such as disciplinary interviews and grievance meetings, during work hours without loss of pay, subject to the emergent needs of their department.
-All Union business outside work hours is unpaid.
+Section 13.2.
+The Union agrees that Union business conducted by Union members, including the investigation of grievances, shall occur during nonworking hours (e.g., coffee breaks, lunch periods, and before and after regular working hours).
+Additional time may be determined as necessary and agreed to by both the City and the Union during regular working hours.
+A designated Union representative will be allowed to attend contract negotiations and other meetings between the Union and the Employer (e.g., grievance meetings and labor-management meetings) during normal work hours without loss of pay.